Using React DevTools with Tauri v2 and Vite

 - It mixes development tooling with application code.

-Conditional module import
+Not working: Conditional module import

 Another approach is to conditionally import the React DevTools module: